Children's Farm Home School

 The Children's Farm Home School is a former school building on U.S. Route 20 in Oregon between Corvallis and Albany; it is located on a 300 acre campus now owned by Trillium Family Services.

 The Children's Farm Home School was listed in 2008 on the National Register of Historic Places for Benton County; the listing was one of the first steps taken as part of a restoration effort that ended up taking five years.

 History

-The 17000 sqft Children's Farm Home School was built in 1925 by volunteers from among the local Woman's Christian Temperance Union membership, for the purpose of providing homes for orphans, neglected children, and children whose families could not otherwise take care of them in the years leading up to the Great Depression.
+The 17000 sqft Children's Farm Home School was built in 1925 by volunteers from among the local Woman's Christian Temperance Union (WCTU) membership; Mary L. Mallett, President, Oregon State WCTU, was a co-founder.
+The purpose of the institution was to provide homes for orphans, neglected children, and children whose families could not otherwise take care of them in the years leading up to the Great Depression.
 Its pupils would go on to attend Corvallis High School.
 It supported itself through proceeds from a cannery, dairy and slaughterhouse, as well as the sale of produce and nuts, grown on the property.

 The school closed in the 1980s.
 In 1998, Children's Farm Home School merged with the Parry Center for Children and Waverly Children's Home (aka Waverly Baby Home) in Portland to form Trillium Family Services.